We examine the pros and cons of Dolby Atmos for Headphones and see if this virtual surround sound format is worth buying.

-On the other hand, having more drivers doesn’t always mean better performance.
-In some cases, having multiple drivers can diminish the overall sound quality because of all the extra hardware in the ear cups.
-This mostly happens if the drivers aren’t tuned properly by the manufacturer.
+However, having more drivers doesn’t always mean better performance.
+Sometimes, having multiple drivers can diminish the overall sound quality because of all the extra hardware in the ear cups.

-Ultimately, this is a choice based on what sounds good to you, so it’s best to give both a try for a more definitive answer.
+Ultimately, the choice between the two depends on what sounds good to you, so it’s best to give both a try to be sure.